Himayat Sagar: History

-In 2022, the descendant of the royal family of the Nizam, Himayat Ali Mirza, has recently joined the movement to save Osman Sagar and Himayat Sagar" as he believes that these reservoirs are iconic landmarks of Hyderabad and still act as a lifeline for lakhs of people of the old city.
+In 2022, the descendant of the royal family of the Nizam, Himayat Ali Mirza, joined the movement to save Osman Sagar and Himayat Sagar" as he believes that these reservoirs are iconic landmarks of Hyderabad and still act as a lifeline for lakhs of people of the old city.
 He also urged the then-CM of Telangana to withdraw the repeal of GO 111.

 If GO 111 is repealed, Himayat feared that many parts of the city might be affected by floods even with small summer rains.
 Also, it would increase the illegal construction activities near the lake, ultimately increasing the threat of flooding.
+In December 2023, the current Chief Minister A.Revanth Reddy decided to keep on hold the repeal of GO 111.

+Parks and conservation areas

+The area surrounding the Himayat Sagar reservoir forms a critical ecological buffer zone for Hyderabad, featuring several protected green spaces, parks, and wildlife areas that mitigate the impacts of rapid urban expansion.
+These recreational and ecological sites serve both as public amenities and as urban biodiversity hotspots: